(Disclaimer: CLAMP owns "RG Veda," I do not. I make no profit off this, duh.)

 "Ah.
 Well, you can't possibly hope to destroy me, and your own death won't bring her back, you know," he whispers, sibilant, sadistic enjoyment in each word.
 "Lady Karura tried to kill me.
 She had to be made to pay."

 Zouchouten crumbles, forcebolt gone, all tension leaving his body and slumping with his head bowed.
 It's useless, isn't it?
-Taishakuten survived, though the prophecy foretold his fall, and Karura died, though the prophecy foretold her victory.
-Didn't it?
+Taishakuten survived, though the prophecy foretold his fall.
+If even Ashura could not kill him, then nothing in this world can.

-Taishakuten grabs Zouchouten's jaw, forcing the older man to look up, "…Had you stepped in front of her when it really mattered, you would not have had to watch her die."
+"And…" he grabs Zouchouten's jaw, forcing the older man to look up, "…had you stepped in front of her when it really mattered, you would not have had to watch her die."

 "You are now in command of the entire Imperial Army.
 Appoint yourself three new subordinates, for the positions of Generals of the Northland, Eastland, and Westland.
 Rebuild Zenmi, and…" he laughs, the cruel sound echoing off the stone walls, "live a long life.
 I will not end it."

 The funerals have started.
-Bishamonten and Kisshouten will be interred in the royal cemetery, as befits the head of the Four Gods and the daughter of a god-king.
-Lord Ryuu's body was sent back to his people, his cousins' grief nearly tearing them apart.
-The woman from the Souma tribe and her beloved Lady Kendappa burned on a pyre, laid side-by-side and holding hands.
-Queen Shashi still lies in state, and he thinks that they should just let her rot, for giving birth to the abomination that brought this upon them.
+Bishamonten and Kisshouten will be interred in the royal mausoleum, as befits the head of the Four Gods and the daughter of a god-king, but they will not be buried together because Taishakuten refused them that.
+Lord Ryuu's body was sent back to his people, his cousins' grief nearly tearing them apart and his grandfather's heart finally giving out.
+The woman from the Souma tribe and her beloved Lady Kendappa burned on a pyre, laid side-by-side and holding hands, Kendappa dressed not as Jikokuten but as the royal musician.
+Queen Shashi still lies in state, and Zouchouten thinks that they should just let her rot, for giving birth to the abomination that brought this upon them.

 And one white feather, a remnant of Lady Karura, is held in his remaining hand.